Fact Sheet: U.S. Army North COVID-19 Hospital Support Since November 2020

 Recent Support

-In California, approximately 225 military medical personnel from the U.S Air Force and U.S. Army recently supported the state at eight hospitals in seven cities:
+In California, approximately 225 military medical personnel from the U.S. Army and U.S. Air Force recently supported the state at eight hospitals in seven cities:

 Wisconsin